grafana/plugin-tools/docusaurus/docs/migrating-from-toolkit.md

 ## Prompts

+When running the migrate command the following prompts will appear asking for confirmation before making changes.
+Due to their destructive nature the default for each of the following prompts is `no`.

 ### The following files will be overriden.
 Would you like to continue?

 Selecting `y` will create/replace the following files/folders in the plugin directory: